-Undergraduate Nursing students are required to complete a National and Washington State background check, a set of immunizations & trainings, have an active RN License in the State of Washington, satisfy all grade and credit requirements.
+Prior to applying to our program, prospective Nursing students should review the student requirements outlined below.
+Undergraduate Nursing students are required to complete a National and Washington State background check, a set of immunizations & trainings, have an active RN License (or pending) in the State of Washington, and satisfy all grade and credit requirements.

 Newly admitted and returning undergraduate Nursing students are required to complete a National and Washington State background check.
 Current Nursing students are required to complete a Washington State-only background check annually if their initial background check expires while in the program.
 Every background check completed is valid for one calendar year from the date of purchase.

 Background check process

 We currently partner with CastleBranch.
 Background checks from other vendors, or that were completed for other schools through CastleBranch, are not acceptable.

 Your background check should be run according to the table below.